adb014/nsf2x/docs/index.md

 ## Features of NSF2X
 - Exports from NSF files to EML, MBOX and PST formats
 - Exports the mail from Lotus Notes NSF files in MIME format keeping all layout and attachments
-- Capable of reading the encypted mails in the NSF files, removing the Lotus encryption and reencrpting with the users Exchange Certificate in RC2, 3DES, AES128 or AES256 formats
+- Capable of reading the encrypted mails in the NSF files, removing the Lotus encryption and reencrpting with the users Exchange Certificate in RC2, 3DES, AES128 or AES256 formats
-- Supports both Full and Click To Run (AKA Outlook 365) versions
+- Supports both Full and Click To Run (AKA Outlook 365) versions of Oulook
 - Supports mixed 32 and 64 bit installations of Lotus Notes and Outlook

 ## Downloading NSF2X